furiousteabag/lnk/README.md

 lnk find [--no-browser,-n]
     Launches FZF to search for a link and open it in the browser.
-    If --no-browser is specified, the link is just copied to the clipboard. lnk rm
+    If --no-browser is specified, the link is just copied to the clipboard. lnk edit
+    Launches FZF to search for a link then prompts you to edit tags. lnk rm
     Launches FZF to search for a link and remove it. lnk git git-command-args...